DP-Hype: Federated Differentially Private Hyperparameter Search: Acknowledgement

+This research has been conducted within the AnoMed project (https://anomed.de/) funded by the BMFTR (German Bundesministerium für Forschung, Technologie und Raumfahrt) and by the European Union – NextGenerationEU.

-We include this section for transparency reasons and to follow the guidelines of the conference.
-Throughout this work, LLMs were only used for small editorial purposes, and we inspected all outputs to ensure accuracy and originality.
-Importantly, all content is our own work and is not based on LLMs.
+Throughout this work, we used generative AI-based tools to revise the text, improve flow and correct any typos, grammatical errors, and awkward phrasing.
+These tools were only used for small editorial purposes, and we inspected all outputs to ensure accuracy and originality.
+Importantly, all content is our own work and is not based on AI tools.

 \begin{appendices}

 \crefalias{section}{appendix} \crefalias{subsection}{appendix} \crefalias{chapter}{appendix} \Crefname{appendix}{Appendix}{Appendices} \crefname{appendix}{appendix}{appendices}